Rydberg electromagnetically induced transparency based laser lock to Zeeman sublevels with 0.6 GHz scanning range: Experimental setup

 \section{Experimental setup}

 The experimental setup is shown in Fig.~\ref{fig:setup}(b).
 We used a room-temperature $\mathrm{^{87}Rb}$-enriched vapor cell (TT-RB87-75-V-P, TRIAD Technology Inc.) of diameter $d=25$~mm and length $l=75$~mm.
 An applied DC magnetic field was produced along the $z$-axis, transverse to the light beam propagation axis, by a pair of rectangular coils with dimensions $\mathrm{150~mm\times70~mm}$ and $N=50$ turns connected in series.
 Each coil was approximately $\mathrm{30~mm}$ from the center of the cell.
-The magnetic field was measured at the center of the cell by a gaussmeter (HIRST Magnetic Instruments Ltd., GM08) for currents varying from $I=$2.0 to 6.0~A. The 780~nm laser (DL pro, Toptica), used as the probe in the two-photon EIT scheme (see Fig.\ref{fig:setup}(a)) was locked via SAS to the $\mathrm{^{85}Rb}$ $ \left|\mathrm{5S}_{1/2}, F=3\right> \rightarrow \left|\mathrm{5P}_{3/2}, F'=3,4\right>$ crossover peak.
+The magnetic field was measured at the center of the cell by a gaussmeter (HIRST Magnetic Instruments Ltd., GM08) for currents varying from $I=$2.0 to 6.0~A with 0.1 Gauss precision.
+The 780~nm laser (DL pro, Toptica), used as the probe in the two-photon EIT scheme (see Fig.\ref{fig:setup}(a)) was locked via SAS to the $\mathrm{^{85}Rb}$ $ \left|\mathrm{5S}_{1/2}, F=3\right> \rightarrow \left|\mathrm{5P}_{3/2}, F'=3,4\right>$ crossover peak.
 It was then shifted by 1.0662~GHz using an electro-optic modulator (EOM, NIR-NPX800 LN-10, Photline Technologies) to be resonant with the $\mathrm{^{87}Rb}$ $ \left|\mathrm{5S}_{1/2}, F=2\right> \rightarrow \left|\mathrm{5P}_{3/2}, F'=3\right>$ transition.
+For the purposes of this work, the EOM was not used to tune the lock, and was driven with a fixed frequency of 1.0662~GHz.
 The 480~nm pump light was derived from a frequency-doubled, high power 960~nm laser (TA-SHG pro, Toptica).
 Approximately 1~$\mu$W of the 960~nm seed light was collected prior to the doubling cavity and was sent via an optical fiber to a wavemeter (HighFinesse Ångstrom WS-6/600) to measure the laser wavelength.
 Each wavelength measurement was obtained by taking an average of at least 200 values and then converted into frequency for the 480~nm light.